soonick/soonick.github.io/_drafts/avl-trees.md

  /
 5

-After right rotating this tree we get:
+After a right rotating this is the tree we get:

 5
  \